Understanding The New Florida Condo Website Law

 Understanding The New Florida Condo Law

-Beginning January 1, 2019, new laws regarding Florida condominium Associations and other residential Associations, took effect.
+On January 1, 2019, new laws regarding Florida condominium Associations and other residential Associations, took effect.

 Here we’ve answered some general questions about the new Florida condo laws.